 Changes in the global energy budget derive from either changes in the net incoming solar radiation or changes in the outgoing longwave radiation (OLR).
 Changes in the net incoming solar radiation derive from changes in the Sun's output of energy or changes in the Earth's albedo.
-Reliable measurements of total solar irradiance (TSI) can be made only from space, and the precise record extends back only to 1978.
-The generally accepted mean value of the TSI is about 1361 W m-2 (Kopp and Lean, 2011; see Chapter 8 for a detailed discussion on the TSI); this is lower than the previous value of 1365 W m^{-2} used in the earlier assessments.
-Short-term variations of a few tenths of a percent are common during the approximately 11-year sunspot solar cycle (see Sections 5.2 and 8.4 for further details).
+Reliable measurements of total solar irradiance (TSI) can be made only from space and the precise record extends back only to 1978.
+The generally accepted mean value of the TSI is about 1361 W m-2 (Kopp and Lean, 2011; see Chapter 8 for a detailed discussion on the TSI); this is lower than the previous value of 1365 W m-2 used in the earlier assessments.
+Short-term variations of a few tenths of a percent are common during the approximately 11-year sunspot solar cycle (see Section 5.2 and Section 8.4 for further details).
 Changes in the outgoing LWR can result from changes in the temperature of the Earth's surface or atmosphere or changes in the emissivity (measure of emission efficiency) of LWR from either the atmosphere or the Earth's surface.
-For the atmosphere, these changes in emissivity are due predominantly to changes in cloud cover and cloud properties, in GHGs and in aerosol concentrations.
+For the atmosphere, these changes in emissivity are due predominantly to changes in cloud cover and cloud properties, in greenhouse gases, and in aerosol concentrations.
 The radiative energy budget of the Earth is almost in balance (Figure 1.1), but ocean heat content and satellite measurements indicate a small positive imbalance (Murphy et al., 2009; Trenberth et al., 2009; Hansen et al., 2011) that is consistent with the rapid changes in the atmospheric composition.

-In addition, some aerosols increase atmospheric reflectivity, whereas others (e.g., particulate black carbon) are strong absorbers and also modify SWR (see Section 7.2 for a detailed assessment).
+In addition, some aerosols increase atmospheric reflectivity, while others (e.g., particulate black carbon) are strong absorbers and also modify SWR (see Section 7.3 for a detailed assessment).
 Indirectly, aerosols also affect cloud albedo, because many aerosols serve as cloud condensation nuclei or ice nuclei.
 This means that changes in aerosol types and distribution can result in small but important changes in cloud albedo and lifetime (Section 7.4).
-Clouds play a critical role in climate because they not only can increase albedo, thereby cooling the planet, but also because of their warming effects through infrared radiative transfer.
+Clouds play a critical role in climate, since they can not only increase albedo, thereby cooling the planet, but they are also important because of their warming effects through infrared radiative transfer.
 Whether the net radiative effect of a cloud is one of cooling or of warming depends on its physical properties (level of occurrence, vertical extent, water path and effective cloud particle size) as well as on the nature of the cloud condensation nuclei population (Section 7.3).
-Humans enhance the greenhouse effect directly by emitting GHGs such as CO2, CH4, N2O and chlorofluorocarbons (CFCs) (Figure 1.1).
-In addition, pollutants such as carbon monoxide (CO), volatile organic compounds (VOC), nitrogen oxides (NO_x) and sulphur dioxide (SO2), which by themselves are negligible GHGs, have an indirect effect on the greenhouse effect by altering, through atmospheric chemical reactions, the abundance of important gases to the amount of outgoing LWR such as CH4 and ozone (O3), and/or by acting as precursors of secondary aerosols.
-Because anthropogenic emission sources simultaneously can emit some chemicals that affect climate and others that affect air pollution, including some that affect both, atmospheric chemistry and climate science are intrinsically linked.
+Humans enhance the greenhouse effect directly by emitting greenhouse gases such as CO_2 , CH_4 , N_2O_2 , and chlorofluorocarbons (CFC) (Figure 1.1).
+In addition, pollutants such as carbon monoxide (CO), volatile organic compounds (VOC), nitrogen oxides (NO_x) and sulfur dioxide (SO2), which by themselves are negligible GHGs, have an indirect effect on the greenhouse effect by altering, through atmospheric chemical reactions, the abundance of important gases to the amount of outgoing LWR such as CH_4 and ozone (O3), and/or by acting as precursors of secondary aerosols.
+Since anthropogenic emission sources simultaneously can emit some chemicals that affect climate and others that affect air pollution, including some that affect both, atmospheric chemistry and climate science are intrinsically linked.